owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 title: Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM
 ---

+**TL;DR:** Thank you for passing by.
+This article is, as usual, geek oriented.
+But if you are not a geek, and/or you are in hurry, you can jump to the conclusion: _[Any real application?](any-real-application)_

 During the month of may, I have had the chance to attend to the Google Next event in London and the dotAI in Paris.
 In both conferences I learned a lot about machine learning.

 What those great speakers have taught me is that you shall not reinvent the wheel in AI.
 Actually a lot of research is done and there are very good implementation of the latest efficient algorithm.